StarkDroid/kmp-winget/README.md

 ## Roadmap

 - [ ] Bring support to linux with the help of apt commands
+- [x] Improvements to UI with dialog popup loader
 - [ ] Remove MS Store upgrades out of the upgrades list
 - [ ] Implement feature to be able to install apps available via winget
 - [ ] Do some packages list sanitation